 1/4 cup vodka

-Spray on smelly items and allow to dry.
+Spray liberally on smelly or musty items and allow to dry.

 Not into DIY?
-My go-to fabric refresher is Eco Breeze by Earth Friendly Products.
-All the ingredients, including the fragrances are all naturally derived (the Lemongrass scent is my fav!)
+My go-to fabric refresher is Ecos Breeze by Earth Friendly Products.
+All the ingredients, including the fragrances, are all naturally derived (the Lemongrass scent is my fav!)

 My run-in with the Febreze people was a wake-up call.
-They listened to my feedback but I doubt they really cared – they have product to sell!
-Meanwhile, the stinky room commercials continue, and millions of people spray toxic fabric refresher on on their clothing and home goods every day.
+They listened to my feedback but I doubt they really cared – they have products to sell!
+Meanwhile, the stinky room commercials continue, and millions of people spray toxic fabric refreshers on their clothing and home goods every day.

-Will you be a black sheep and stop using toxic laundry fresheners?
+Will you join me and stop using toxic laundry fresheners?